Carlo Bisiach

-Carlo Bisiach (1892–1968) was a violin maker born in Milan, Italy.
+Carlo Bisiach (9 March 1892 – 23 April 1968) was an Italian violin maker.
 Bisiach's work contributed to the rebirth of violin making in the region after the difficult times of World War I and World War II.
 After working with his father Leandro in Milan and then Siena, Carlo established himself at Florence in 1922.
-The most talented of Leandro's sons, Carlo went on to develop his own style quite separate from the Antoniazzi-derived work of his father and brothers.
+The most talented of Leandro's sons, Carlo went on to develop his own style, distinct from the Antoniazzi-derived work of his father and brothers.

 Biography

 Carlo Bisiach was born in Milan on 9 March 1892 and died on 23 April 1968.

 The son and student of Leandro Bisiach, descendant of the Cremonese school, he began studying the art of stringed-instrument making in the early years of his life.
 In 1922, after marrying Daria Guidi in Siena, he moved to Florence.
 They first lived in via della Spada; later they moved to via San Zanobi, and in 1929 to via Puccinotti.
 Here Bisiach lived for the rest of his life.

 As a young man, Carlo studied cello with Giovanni Buti and for a time seriously considered a career as a performer.

 In 1906, at the age of 14, he along with his older brother Andrea (two years his senior), traveled to Mirecourt to study violin making with Leon Mougenot.
 Between 1909 and 1914, Carlo studied the art of bow making with Eugene Sartory in Paris, working alongside Andre Vigneron (1881–1924).
 Next, he traveled to Amsterdam where he spent several years in the workshop of Karel Van der Meer.
-Then spent close to a year in Germany until WWI, where he acquired a wealth of knowledge in restoration techniques and expertise in classic instruments establishing contacts with the top English and German dealers and experts.
+Then spent close to a year in Germany until World War I, where he acquired a wealth of knowledge in restoration techniques and expertise in classic instruments establishing contacts with the top English and German dealers and experts.

-With the outbreak of WWI, Carlo & Andrea returned to Italy for military service where to Carlo's fortune, they made use of his musical talents.
+With the outbreak of World War I, Carlo and Andrea returned to Italy for military service where to Carlo's fortune, they made use of his musical talents.
 He had been assigned to playing concerts for the troops, which included solo w/orchestra, orchestral music, chamber music as well as recitals with pianist Tullio Serafin (1878–1968), who was later to become an outstanding opera conductor.